mattkope/Cohort-Analysis/README.md

 ## Interpretation of Dashboard to Stakeholders

 The following tables indicate the behavior of a customer once they make an initial purchase from the online retail company.
 For instance, there were 885 new customers that purchased something.
 After a month, only 324 of those customers bought from the online store again.
 This means there was a 37% retention rate for that month.
-This means there was a 37% retention rate for that month.
 This was the behavior for the timeframe 2010-12-01 to 2011-1-01.